rails/rails/guides/source/action_controller_overview.md

 </form>
 ```

-When this form is submitted, the value of `params[:client]` will be `{"name" => "Acme", "phone" => "12345", "address" => {"postcode" => "12345", "city" => "Carrot City"}}`.
+When this form is submitted, the value of `params[:client]` will be `{ "name" => "Acme", "phone" => "12345", "address" => { "postcode" => "12345", "city" => "Carrot City" } }`.
 Note the nested hash in `params[:client][:address]`.

-Note that the `params` hash is actually an instance of `ActiveSupport::HashWithIndifferentAccess`, which acts like a hash that lets you use symbols and strings interchangeably as keys.
+Note that the `params` hash is actually an instance of `ActiveSupport::HashWithIndifferentAccess`, which acts like a hash but lets you use symbols and strings interchangeably as keys.

 ### JSON parameters

-If you're writing a web service application, you might find yourself more comfortable on accepting parameters in JSON format.
-Rails will automatically convert your parameters into `params` hash, which you'll be able to access like you would normally do with form data.
+If you're writing a web service application, you might find yourself more comfortable accepting parameters in JSON format.
+Rails will automatically convert your parameters into the `params` hash, which you can access as you would normally.

-So for example, if you are sending this JSON parameter:
+So for example, if you are sending this JSON content:

 ```json
 { "company": { "name": "acme", "address": "123 Carrot Street" } }
 ```

-You'll get `params[:company]` as `{ :name => "acme", "address" => "123 Carrot Street" }`.
+You'll get `params[:company]` as `{ "name" => "acme", "address" => "123 Carrot Street" }`.

 Also, if you've turned on `config.wrap_parameters` in your initializer or calling `wrap_parameters` in your controller, you can safely omit the root element in the JSON parameter.
 The parameters will be cloned and wrapped in the key according to your controller's name by default.
 So the above parameter can be written as: